Sunday School for Children and Teens

 Men's Class: Join the Men's Adult Sunday School Class in Room 112 as they follow "Our Daily Bread," daily devotionals with related scripture passages and Bible study.
 Men will grow in their relationship with Jesus through this personal and small group study and discussion and they will learn how to apply scripture to their daily lives.

-From March 4th though April 15th, 2018, join Gail as she leads the class "The Apocrypha: Witness in the Period Between the Testaments" and explains what's in the Apocrypha, why we should read it, and the contribution these Jewish writings have had to the formulation of central Christian doctrines, to the perseverance of our forebears in the faith who endured torture and death, and to the ethical formation of the people of God.
+On Rally Day, 2018, join Gail as she begins the class "The Apocrypha: Witness in the Period Between the Testaments."
+Find out what's in the Apocrypha, why we should read it, and the contribution these Jewish writings have had to the formulation of central Christian doctrines, to the perseverance of our forebears in the faith who endured torture and death, and to the ethical formation of the people of God.

 Sunday Morning Life Group: This small group meets during the Sunday School hour in the Parlor with a focus on family and Bible study.
 It is open to any that wish to join the discussion.